Cactusolo/IESHTSTE/README.md

   - Note:
     + This bash script will do:
           1) retrieve sequences;
-          2) involk MAFFT to do the alignment;
+          2) invoke MAFFT to do the alignment;
           3) combined all genes into one supermatrix, and rename sequences using [phyx](https://github.com/FePhyFoFum/phyx) remove 50% gaps (can be modified);
           4) generating gene sample present absent binary matrix